|

 the dimpled booths and the stage.
 His fans jumped out into

 the freespace to congratulate him.
-The act was strictly
+The act was absolutely

 55. The Ball